How to give a gift to a Croatian in different occasions

 Tips: If you are not from Croatia, you might be frustrated with the unpredictable bureaucracy, which tends to operate only in Croatian.
 The simplest task can sometimes feel insurmountable for this reason.
 This is where your Croatian friend may jump in to help you with the process.

 For example, they may be your escort to MUP (Croatian police) or help you sign up for health insurance at HZZO.
-They may also help you with translation if you need to go to any government institution.
-[Read: How to sign up for state health insurance in Croatia]
+They may also help you with translation if you need to visit any government institution.

-In these cases, a small gift of appreciation will show that you are more than grateful for their help and time.
+In these cases, a small gift of appreciation will show that you are more than grateful for their time and effort.

 Gifts: chocolate, coffee, homemade food, or tea